crypto-infinity/inft-db/README.md

 # INFT-DB

-Backend repository for the INFT_DB Project: a decentralized, multi-chain, extensible and flexible digital asset manager.
+Backend repository for the INFT Project: a decentralized, multi-chain, extensible and flexible digital asset manager.

 ## Installation